spacemeat/pyke/README.md

 * `class CompilePhase(CFamilyBuildPhase)`: Phase for compiling a single source file to a single object file.
 * `class LinkPhase(CFamilyBuildPhase)`: Phase for linking objects together to form a final archive, shared object, or executable binary.
 * `class CompileAndLinkPhase(CFamilyBuildPhase)`: Phase for combining compile and link operations into one phase, perhaps with a single call to the native build tool.
+* `class ProjectPhase(Phase)`: Project phase, which represents a multi-phase project.
+You can create multiple projects, and set dependencies between them.

 An easier view of the class heierarchy:
 ```